SU-SWS/decanter/UPGRADE.md

 #### Mixins (Restructured with New Items)

-Many new mixins have been added.
-Media query mixins have been rewritten and can be found inside the `/breakpoint` directory.
+Many new mixins have been added or changed.
+Below are a few notable ones.

+- Updated media query mixins that work with our new grid system can be found inside the `/breakpoint` directory.
+- Modular scale mixins for rendering modular spacing (uses the Bourbon modular scale with a factor of 1.25 between steps) and typography (uses a curated scale) have been introduced.
+- Many typography mixins have been added, including `@type-a` to `@type-f` which could be used to generate styles for headers and other text elements.

 #### Functions (New Items)